akrabi/GETIOM/README.md

 #### 2) Built in Popular Clustering Algorithms

-GETIOM comes with built in Clustering Algorithms: <a href="http://en.wikipedia.org/wiki/K-means_clustering">K-Means</a>, <a href="http://en.wikipedia.org/wiki/Hierarchical_clustering">Hierarchical clustering</a> & Grid Clustering (To be added later).
+GETIOM comes with built in Clustering Algorithms such as: <a href="http://en.wikipedia.org/wiki/K-means_clustering">K-Means</a>, <a href="http://en.wikipedia.org/wiki/Hierarchical_clustering">Hierarchical</a> & Grid(To be added later).

 #### 3) Concurrency